-We have no evidence that any of your information has been misused.
-Nevertheless, out of an abundance of caution, we want to make you aware of the incident.
-To protect you from potential misuse of your information, we are offering a complimentary membership of Experian IdentityWorksSM Credit 3B.
+We have no evidence that any of your information has been misused as a direct result of this incident.
+Nevertheless, out of an abundance of caution, we want to make you aware of the scope of the incident and offer a complimentary-month membership of Experian IdentityWorksSM Credit 3B.
 This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
-IdentityWorks Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
-For more information on identity theft prevention and IdentityWorks Credit 3B, including instructions on how to activate your complimentary membership, please see the additional information provided in this letter.
+Identity Works Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
+For more information on identity theft prevention and IdentityWorks Credit 3B, including instructions on how to activate your complimentary --month membership, please see the additional information provided in this letter.

-This letter also provides other precautionary measures you can take to protect your personal information, including placing a fraud alert and security freeze on your credit files, and obtaining a free credit report.
-Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.
-To the extent it is helpful, we have also provided information on protecting your medical information on the following pages.
+This letter also provides other precautionary measures you can take to protect your personal information, including placing a Fraud Alert and Security Freeze on your credit files, and obtaining a free credit report.
+Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports on a regular basis and report any fraudulent or irregular activity immediately.
+The enclosed "Other Important Information" provides further details regarding what you can do.

-For More Information
+For More Information.

-Please accept our apologies that this incident occurred.
-We are committed to maintain the privacy of personal information in our possession and have taken many precautions to safeguard it.
+We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
 We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.